Bamboo: Leaching

 In the process of water leaching, the bamboo is dried slowly and evenly in the shade to avoid cracking in the outer skin of the bamboo, thereby reducing opportunities for pest infestation.

 Durability of bamboo in construction is directly related to how well it is handled from the moment of planting through harvesting, transportation, storage, design, construction, and maintenance.
 Bamboo harvested at the correct time of year and then exposed to ground contact or rain will break down just as quickly as incorrectly harvested material.

 Toxicity

 Gardeners working with bamboo plants have occasionally reported allergic reactions varying from no effects during previous exposures, to immediate itchiness and rash developing into red welts after several hours where the skin had been in contact with the plant (contact allergy), and in some cases into swollen eyelids and breathing difficulties (dyspnea).
 A skin prick test using bamboo extract was positive for the immunoglobulin E (IgE) in an available case study.

-The shoots (newly emerged culms) of bamboo contain the toxin taxiphyllin (a cyanogenic glycoside), which produces cyanide in the gut.
+In addition, the shoots (newly emerged culms) of bamboo contain the toxin taxiphyllin (a cyanogenic glycoside), which produces cyanide in the gut.
+Taxiphyllin levels are highest in young shoots.
+The level of the toxicant declines with the advancement of maturity.
+Proper cooking (boiling / steaming for a minimum of 20 minutes with several changes of water) breaks down the glycoside and releases hydrogen cyanide gas.
+Ultimately, this renders the shoots harmless.
+Bamboo shoots, eaten raw or undercooked, can cause symptoms of acute cyanide poisoning, including nausea, dizziness, rapid heartbeat, and in some cases coma or death, though this is rare with the traditional methods employed in Asian cuisines.
+Individuals with a sensitivity to cyanide, such as those with G6PD deficiency, should avoid them altogether, even when cooked.

+Contact dermatitis due to bamboo leaves or culms appears to be immunoglobulin E-mediated in sensitized individuals, although specific allergens are unknown.
+Possible suspects include silica bodies, phenolic compounds or a fungal contaminant on the plant surface.
+As a result, gloves and long sleeves are typically recommended when using the herbicide.
+Moreover, topical corticosteroids or antihistamines may be applied to the skin if there is a mild reaction.
+In individuals sensitive to bamboo, the pollen can also occasionally cause respiratory allergies during the flowering season.